dovrosenberg/foundry-simple-weather/README.md

 Once activated in settings, the scene weather will automatically be changed whenever the weather warrants it.
 There is currently only support for inclement weather (rain, hail, snow, fog).
 Let me know if there's any desire to do something to show sunny days, as I wasn't sure what made the most sense.

 When players go inside, you can easily toggle the fx on/off temporarily using the toggle button on the toolbar.

+### Keybindings
+There are keybinding options under "Configure Controls" in the main Foundry Game Settings section.
+You can toggle the whole window on/off, regenerate weather, pause automatic changes to the weather, and toggle weather effects on/off.
+Note that these keybindings work even when the window is hidden.
+So you can in theory run the whole weather system while the window is hidden (autogenerating weather by calendar, manually generating new weather, turning effects on/off).

 ## Support